kionsoftware/kion-cli/README.md

   push-favorites                       Push locally defined favorites up to Kion.
-                                       This will overwrite any favorites in Kion that have the same name.
+                                       This will overwrite any favorites in Kion that have the same alias.
 After pushing, you are prompted to delete local favorites.
 ```